GauthamV6002/Java-ML-Engine/readme.md

 #### Running it

 If you just want to try it, you can view the replit <a href="https://replit.com/@GauthamVenkates/CS-20A-Final-Project">here</a>.
-If you want to play around with the project, I suggest forking this repo and moving the code into a working javaFX environment.
+If you want to play around with the project, I suggest forking this repo and moving the code into a working JavaFX environment.

 #### Stats, why not

-🕐 Hours wasted using replit: `10-20`
+🕐 Hours wasted using replit: `10-20` <br>
 yeah that's it